ShareBack to blog

 Can I top-up an existing loan if I borrowed in the last 6 months?

-After you’ve made three months of timely repayments on your loan, you could be eligible for a top-up loan.
+After you’ve made six months of timely repayments on your loan, you could be eligible for a top-up loan.

 However, because a top-up loan is technically a brand new loan (like we just discussed) it is subject to the same credit checks as any other loan.
 That means that while you’re likely to qualify for a top-up loan, you’re not guaranteed to be able to borrow more money, especially if your circumstances have changed in the last 6 months.